blank Seasonal Newborn Baby Clothing Buying Guide – Mamas & Papas UK

 Pramsuit

 A pramsuit will keep them warm when they’re outdoors - think of it as a coat for your baby, with closed feet, sometimes integrated mittens and often a hood.
 Whether you choose a quilted version with padding or a faux fur option, it’s designed to keep your baby extra toasty outdoors.
 We have plenty of designs, fabrics, styles and colours to choose from, making it easy to find one to suit their wardrobe and the season.
-Remember if you’re using a car seat, you will need to take them out of their pramsuit first to be sure they’re seated safely and securely.
+Remember, if you’re using a car seat, you will need to take them out of their pramsuit first to be sure they’re seated safely and securely.
 And don’t forget a pramsuit is designed to be worn outside and in cold temperatures, so they can quickly become too warm indoors in one.
-Worth keeping in mind if they fall asleep in their pramsuit while out and about and you then return indoors.
+Worth keeping in mind if they fall asleep in their pramsuit while out and about, and you then return indoors.

 Booties